Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference: Massive Closed-Loop Communication in 6G

 FL can be implemented across hundreds or even thousands of devices.
 In certain scenarios, those devices may be in the same physical environment orchestrated by a single \gls{ps}, which may be a macro base station or a WiFi access point, called \gls{feel}.
-This can be the case for sensor deployed in the same environment learning a task based on their measurements, or mobile devices in the same environment collaboratively learning a communication protocol or a communication related task, which can be learned or fine-tuned for the particular characteristics of the physical environment, e.g., millimeter wave beam alignment based on LIDAR measurements.
+This can be the case for: sensors deployed in the same environment learning a task based on their measurements; mobile devices in the same environment collaboratively learning a communication protocol; or a communication-related task, fine-tuned to the characteristics of the physical environment, e.g., millimeter-wave beam alignment based on LIDAR measurements.